Magnetic Properties of Minerals

 As traditional mineral reserves are depleted and more complex deposits are mined, understanding the mineralogy in terms of magnetic susceptibility is vitally important.
 Bunting engineers work closely with mineral processors and plant designers, often at the project feasibility stage, providing advice on the optimum design of magnetic separator and stage within the process.

-For additional information on the magnetic separation of minerals or to arrange a test in the Centre of Excellence please contact us on:
+For further information on our range of magnetic separation equipment designed for purifying ceramics and non-metallic minerals, or to arrange sample tests in our laboratory, please contact us on:

 Email: Gordon Kerr at GKerr@buntingmagnetics.com